 This course explores the rationale, educational programming, and instructional procedures for appropriately managing classroom operations and behaviors.
 It examines the roles of the classroom teacher in the general education setting as well as teachers in classrooms for exceptional learners.
-(Prerequisite: Admission to Teacher Education Program, Praxis II PLT, Passing Scores on Content Knowledge and Specialty Examinations).
+(Prerequisite: Admission to Educator preparation program, Praxis II PLT, Passing Scores on Content Knowledge and Specialty Examinations).

-EDUC 313 Developmental Approach to Reading and Literacy (k-6) (3)
+EDUC 313 Developmental Approach to Reading and Literacy (K-6) (3)

 This course is designed to prepare Teacher Candidates to teach language Arts/Reading to students in kindergarten through 6th grade classrooms.
 Specific emphasis is given to applying theory to classroom settings using developmentally appropriate strategies and related models of teaching for elementary grade children.
 Special attention is given to a balanced approach to literacy and reading recovery; and, to the selection, preparation and organization of materials into integrated units of study using technology.
-A 15 hour, level II field placement is required.
-Prerequisite: Acceptance into the Teacher Education Program.
-Prerequisite: (Admission to the Teacher Education Program, Praxis II PLT, Passing Scores on Content Knowledge and Specialty Examinations).
+A 15-hour, level II field placement is required.
+Prerequisite: Acceptance into the Educator preparation program.
+Prerequisite: (Admission to the Educator preparation program, Praxis II PLT, Passing Scores on Content Knowledge and Specialty Examinations).